Ensono/amido.github.io/docs/workloads/azure/data/getting_started/fabric_deployment_guide.md

   - fabric
 ---

-Microsoft Fabric can be used to implement a [lakehouse](../data_engineering/data_engineering_intro_azure.md#lakehouse-approach) layer over an Ensono Stacks Data Platform, giving full analytics capabilities over the data lake, and native integrations with tools such as Power BI.
+[Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/) can be used to implement a [lakehouse](../data_engineering/data_engineering_intro_azure.md#lakehouse-approach) layer over an Ensono Stacks Data Platform, giving full analytics capabilities over the data lake, and native integrations with tools such as Power BI.

 This section provides step-by-step instructions on deploying a Fabric workspace, and setting up a lakehouse over your data lake.
 It assumes you have deployed an Ensono Stacks Data Platform, and have loaded data into the [bronze layer](./ingest_pipeline_deployment_azure.md) and [silver / gold layers](./processing_pipeline_deployment_azure.md) of the data lake.

-:::note Fabric Preview
+:::note Fabric networking

-At the time of writing, Fabric is in [public preview](https://learn.microsoft.com/en-us/fabric/get-started/preview).

-Some features are not currently supported, for example connecting to data lake storage behind a firewall or virtual network (which is the recommended approach in Ensono Stacks).
+At the time of writing, some networking capabilities are not currently supported in Fabric - for example connecting to data lake storage behind a firewall or virtual network (which is the recommended approach in Ensono Stacks).
 Once additional key features such as this become available, this documentation will be updated and closer integrations with Ensono Stacks can be implemented.

 Please refer to [Microsoft documentation](https://learn.microsoft.com/en-us/fabric/) for the latest updates on Fabric and full documentation.